Below are some other great websites with information on a range of topics related to ‘green’ gardening, and plant care.

 Hardy Plant Society is a nonprofit group for beginning to experienced gardeners, focusing mainly on plants that thrive in the Pacific Northwest.
 See the website for information on their sponsored garden tours of top-notch Portland metro and Clark County gardens, plant and seed sales and workshop offerings.

-Association of Northwest Landscape Designers’ (ANLD) website contains tips on how to determine when to hire and how to choose a landscape designer.
+Association of Northwest Landscape Designers’ (ANLD) is a local design organization for mutual support.
+The website provides tips on when to hire and how to choose a landscape designer, including a searchable database of local designers.
 ANLD offers their Annual Designers Garden Tour on the third weekend in June.
 It’s a great way to see professionally designed gardens and get some creative new ideas.
 Amy has had gardens on this tour, and has been the PR chair for this great event.
 Tour tickets can be purchased online.

-The Association of Professional Landscape Designers (APLD) links to plant and gardening information, horticultural and landscape history and sources for landscape furnishings and art.
-You’ll also find a great collection of links to searchable databases with information on care and propagation of plants.
+The Association of Professional Landscape Designers (APLD) is an international trade organization with a local Oregon chapter.
+Their website links to plant and gardening information, horticultural and landscape history and sources for landscape furnishings and art.
+You’ll also find a searchable database of great landscape designers in Oregon.
 Amy is the Legislative Advocate for the Oregon Chapter, protecting the rights of Oregon Landscape Designers to practice their trade.

 Clean River Rewards is Portland’s stormwater utility discount program.
 With Clean River Rewards, Portland ratepayers can save money and work for clean rivers and healthy watersheds at the same time.
 Plan-it- Earth Design is listed on their technical assistance page as a resource for designing a beautiful solution to your disconnected downspout.
 BES encourages us to learn how to build and maintain Rain Gardens.
 Watch their video, How to Build a Rain Garden, on their website.

-East Multnomah Soil and Water Conservation District provides free workshops for the public on topics such as Naturescaping, Invasive Plants, Streamside Restoration and Rain Gardens.
+East Multnomah Soil and Water Conservation District provides free workshops for the public on topics such as Naturescaping, Native Plants and Rain Gardens.
 Registration is required.
-Amy is a presenter for EMSWCD’s Rain Gardens, Naturescaping and Site Planning classes.
+Amy is a presenter for EMSWCD’s Naturescaping series.
 She is also a recommended designer for them.
+Be sure to check out their grants for conservation projects and education!

-Plant Native is dedicated to moving native plants and naturescaping into the mainstrem.
-Their website has resources including directories of native plants, community groups dedicated to eradicaticating invasive species and/or gardening with natives and a 10-page tutorial, “How to Naturescape.”
+Plant Native is dedicated to moving native plants and naturescaping into the mainstream.
+Their website has resources including directories of native plants, community groups dedicated to eradicating invasive species and gardening with natives with a 12-page tutorial, “How to Naturescape.”
+Amy is a recommended naturescapes designer on this site.

 Redirect Guide is the Portland-Vancouver directory of ecologically wise, socially responsible and health-oriented businesses.
 I now have an iSaveGreen discount coupon downloadable from the ReDirect Guide website.
 Follow this link to download it.
 Or search online for other products or services.